 Salmon is a very forgiving fish, so it’s ideal for this sheet pan recipe.
 The parmesan crust gives it a great depth of flavor and also protects it from drying out while providing a perfect crunch.
 Feel free to use Italian seasoned breadcrumbs or even panko to save yourself a step.
 Get the Parmesan Crusted Salmon with Roasted Broccoli recipe.

-Related Reading: Where to Buy Seafood Online
+Related Reading on CNET: The Best Places to Buy Seafood Online

 Buy a roll of pre-cooked polenta and slice it into rounds for the easiest dinner ever.
 The polenta rounds go on the sheet pan first as they take a little longer to crisp up, and then you simply scatter the shrimp and tomatoes toward the end so the shrimp stay perfectly moist and tender.
 Technically two steps, but still only one sheet pan.
 Get the Roasted Shrimp with Polenta recipe.